Everyone deserves to know their immigrant ancestors

 What do I do with the information now?

 The short version is … I did find other descendants of enslavers, grappling with the same thing.
-Right after that, I discovered Reparational Genealogy.
+Right after that, I discovered Reparative Genealogy.

 It is a living demonstration of the complexity of family history in the United States.